Balancingrock/SecureSockets/README.md

 # SecureSockets

-A collection of secure socket layer utilities in Swift using openSSL.
+A collection of secure socket layer utilities written in Swift using openSSL.

 SecureSockets is part of the Swiftfire webserver project.